Podcast Annotation Format

 Recommended Entity Types

-The following types are proven in production and recommended for interoperability.
+The following types are genre-neutral and recommended for interoperability across all kinds of podcasts.
 This list is not exhaustive; producers may use any string value for type.

 | Type | Description | Example |